FlutterPortugal/noteworthy_portuguese_flutter_apps/README.md

 # Noteworthy Portuguese Flutter Apps

-All portuguese made or for the country applications made with Flutter.
+Applications made with Flutter for or made in Portugal.

 ## Government